g-sys-v2/vtm-version-difficulty-mapping/README.md

 `(10-d+1)/10 = (11-d)/10`.

-The OWOD roll success probability for each roll is calculated as
+The RS roll success probability for each roll is calculated as
 follows:

 ```
 P(s_owod) = C(n,s) * ((11-d)/10)**s * (1-(11-d)/10)**(n-s)

- s.t.
+where
     P(s_owod): The probability of passing a roll check
     n: The number of dice
     s: The required number of successes
-        d: The Difficulty as defined above for OWOD
+    d: The Difficulty as defined above for RS
     C(n,s) = n!/(s! * (n-s)!)
 ```

 ### 5E Roll Success Probability